 Application-level Stackless features

-PyPy can expose to its user language features similar to the ones present in Stackless Python: no recursion depth limit, and the ability to write code in a massively concurrent style.
-It actually exposes three different paradigms to choose from:
+PyPy can expose to its user language features similar to the ones present in Stackless Python: the ability to write code in a massively concurrent style.
+(It does not (any more) offer the ability to run with no recursion depth limit, but the same effect can be achieved indirectly.)

 Application level interface